kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FrictionLosses.md

 </tbody>
 </table>

 For practical purposes, if $N_R < 2000$ the flow is laminar and for $N_R>4000$ the flow is turbulent.
-The range of Reynold's numbers between 2000 and 4000 is known as the *critical region* and the behavior of the flow is difficult if not impossible to predict.
+The range of Reynold's numbers between 2000 and 4000 is known as the *transition region* and the behavior of the flow is difficult if not impossible to predict.
 The design of most systems will avoid flows in this regime.

 <div class="example">